GeoCode: Interpretable Shape Programs: Conclusion

-In this paper, we presented \ourmethod{}, a novel method that represents shapes using a human-interpretable parameter space.
-We achieved this by building a procedural program controlled by the intuitive parameter space and training a neural network to predict the parameter representation for an input point cloud or sketch.
+In this paper, we presented \ourmethod{}, a novel method that aims to lower the barrier for crafting shape programs that can generate 3D shapes using a human-interpretable parameter space.
+We show the effectiveness of shape programs by building three domain-specific procedural programs controlled by intuitive parameter spaces and training a neural network to predict the parameter representation for an input point cloud or sketch.
 We showed that our system produces structurally valid 3D geometry and enables editing of the resulting shape easily and intuitively.
-We also demonstrated that \ourmethod{} generalized well to out-of-distribution point clouds and sketches in the wild.
+Our user study demonstrated that our framework enables users with no prior 3D modeling experience to produce shape programs.
+Specifically, users can take the core components from these programs and build a completely novel class (ceiling lamps), which we did not create a program for.

-In the future, we are interested in incorporating additional attributes into our procedural program to include UV texture maps and material properties for the resulting shapes.
-Another venue we aim to explore is extending our method for representing 3D scenes.
+In the future, we are interested in incorporating additional interactive features, such as viewport manipulations and edits to shapes.
+Incorporation of additional edit modalities (such as drawing a part on a screen) combined with our visual programs may provide additional opportunities for program exploration and design.